Dust mite allergy

 Preparing for your appointment

 If you're experiencing runny nose, sneezing, wheezing, shortness of breath or other symptoms that may be related to an allergy, you'll probably start by seeing your family doctor or general practitioner.
-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to prepare for your appointment.
+Because appointments can be brief and there's often a lot of ground to cover, it's a good idea to prepare before you go.

 What you can do